cs-24-pt-10-01/thor/README.md

 The Windows implementation makes use of the LibreHardwareMonitor's driver for accessing MSR registers.
 This program must be installed and running before starting the Thor server.
 It can be downloaded from [here](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor).

-After installing the driver, start the Thor server by running the following command in Windows Terminal as an administrator:
+After installing the driver, start the Thor server by running the following command in Windows Terminal as an administrator in the main directory:

 ```bash
 .\target\release\thor-server.exe